rohitashbishnoi91/chatpdf_using_RAG/README.md

-# PDF Made Easy!
+# Chatpdf!

-**PDF Made Easy** is a Streamlit-based web app that allows users to upload a PDF document, ask questions about its content, and receive instant, context-aware answers powered by a Google Generative AI model and retrieval-augmented generation (RAG).
+**Chatpdf** is a Streamlit-based web app that allows users to upload a PDF document, ask questions about its content, and receive instant, context-aware answers powered by a Google Generative AI model and retrieval-augmented generation (RAG).

 ---